sdolber/journalcrm-services/README.md

 Backend services for journal crm app.

-Built with NodeJS and Google Cloud APIs for data storage and language processing.
+Built with NodeJS, GraphQL and Google Cloud APIs for data storage and language processing.